DarthTigerson/Hermes/README.md

 6. To assign a role to an employee, go to the employee details page and select a role from the dropdown menu.
 Click "Save" to assign the role.
 7. To create a test admin account, click the "Create Test Admin" button and follow the prompts.

-**Note:** On the first run, you need to create an admin user by running the `startup.py` script.
+**Note:** When not running on a container, on the first run, you need to create an admin user by running the `python startup.py` script.
-Uncomment the bottom lines of the file and run it with `python startup.py`.
 The default username and password for the admin user is `hermes` and `hermes`, respectively.

 ## Contributing